Noxxider/bodyweight-tracker-app/README.md

    quasar dev

 This will launch the app on a local development server, typically at http://localhost:8080.
 Thank you to the Quasar team for developing such a great Vue framework!

+##Key Features:

+Weight Input and Visualization: Users can easily input their weight measurements, which are then displayed in a dynamic graph, offering a clear view of weight trends over time.
+Statistical Analysis: The application calculates and displays key statistics such as average weight, net weight gain/loss, minimum and maximum weight, and overall weight range, providing users with a comprehensive understanding of their weight changes.
+Responsive Design: Built with Vue.js and Quasar Framework, the application boasts a responsive design, ensuring a seamless experience across various devices and screen sizes.

+##Technologies Used:

+Vue.js: A progressive JavaScript framework for building user interfaces.
+Quasar Framework: A Vue.js framework that provides a rich set of components and features for responsive web development.
+ApexCharts: An interactive charting library for data visualization.
+JavaScript, HTML, CSS: Core web technologies for building and styling the frontend.

+##Current Status:

+The project is currently in launched, with features being added and refined regularly.
+Contributions, suggestions, and feedback are always welcome!
+Feel free to explore the code, try out the application, and contribute to its development.
+Let's make weight management a more accessible and data-driven experience!